sanity-io/sanity-template-nextjs-clean/README.md

 ### Deploy your Next.js app to Vercel

+[!NOTE]

+> You can deploy your Next.js app anywhere, but for the sake of this demo we will be using Vercel.

 To deploy your Next.js app to Vercel, follow these steps:

 1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket).